UNESCO World Heritage Sites in Ecuador

 Visa Requirements

-Citizens of most countries including the United States, Canada, European Union, Australia, and Japan can enter Ecuador visa-free for tourism up to 90 days per year.
+Citizens of most countries including the United States, Canada, European Union, Australia, and Japan can enter Ecuador visa-free for tourism up to 90 days annually.
 Entry stamps are issued upon arrival at international airports and land borders.
 Passports must be valid for six months beyond entry date.
 Some nationalities including India and China require visas from Ecuadorian consulates before travel.
-Extensions beyond 90 days require immigration office applications.
-The 90-day limit is calculated annually, not per visit.
+Extensions require immigration office applications.
 Overstaying carries fines.
 Ensure you receive proper entry stamps to avoid complications.
 Onward tickets may be requested.

 Currency

-Ecuador's official currency is the United States Dollar (USD), adopted in 2000 following economic crisis and abandonment of the Sucre.
+Ecuador's official currency is the United States Dollar (USD), adopted in 2000 following economic crisis.
 US banknotes are used throughout the country, with Ecuador minting its own centavo coins equivalent to US cents.
 Credit cards (Visa, Mastercard) are accepted in hotels, restaurants, and larger establishments in cities but less common rurally.
-ATMs are widespread in urban centres, dispensing US dollars with typical limits around $300-400 per withdrawal and charging fees for foreign cards.
+ATMs are widespread in urban centers, dispensing US dollars with typical fees for foreign cards.
 Cash is essential for markets, small businesses, taxis, and rural areas.
 Bring small denominations as change can be scarce.

 Language